-- We value the accuracy all fields, but we value the accuracy of these fields the most, as they are the most flexibly utilizable across all use cases.
+- While we value the accuracy of all fields, we value the accuracy of these fields the most, as they provide the most flexible utilization across all use cases.
 The

-- By increasing the number of values we have in each field we can improve match rates and the value of each profile to the end user.
+- By increasing the number of values we have in each field, we can improve match rates and the value of each profile to the end user.

-- Improve our data build process
+- To improve our data build process.